 2. The Supreme Court consists of at least 28 judges.
-The judges of the Supreme Court shall be elected for not less than 10 years lifetime, by a majority of the full composition of the Parliament upon nomination by the High Council of Justice.
+The judges of the Supreme Court shall be elected for lifetime, by a majority of the full composition of the Parliament upon nomination by the High Council of Justice.

-3. The Parliament shall elect a Chairperson of the Supreme Court from the members of the Supreme Court upon nomination by the High Council of Justice for a term of 10 years, by majority of its full composition.
+3. The Parliament shall elect a Chairperson of the Supreme Court from the members of the Supreme Court upon nomination by the High Council of Justice for a term of 10 years.
 A person who already held position of a chairperson of the Supreme Court shall not be re-elected.